dimitri-nicolo/calico/maintenance/troubleshoot/troubleshooting.md

 ### Logs and diagnostics

-To collect diagnostics, download and install `{{include.cli}}` somewhere in your `$PATH`.
+To collect diagnostics, download and install `calicoctl` somewhere in your `$PATH`.
 We recommend installing it as a kubectl plugin by [following these directions]({{site.baseurl}}/maintenance/clis/calicoctl/install#install-calicoctl-as-a-kubectl-plugin-on-a-single-host).

-Then, create a diagnostics bundle by running the following command:
+Assuming you installed the binary as a kubectl plugin, you can then create a diagnostics bundle by running the following command:

 ```
 kubectl calico cluster diags